mimiro-io/datahub/DOCUMENTATION.md

 `ADMIN_USERNAME=`

 To boot strap the administration and secure access via client certificates a root admin user is requried.
 The credentials for this are passed in at start up as environment variables.
-Depending on the setup these values can come from secrets managers such as SSM.
-If these values are not set then there is NO amdin login. e.g. "" is not a value admin user or password.
+Depending on the setup these values should come from secrets managers.
+Required for secured mode.

 `ADMIN_PASSWORD=`

 This is the password value for the admin user.
-If left unset no admin access is enabled.
+Required in secured mode.
 It is highly recommended to ensure that this password is very secure.

 `ADMIN_LOCAL_ONLY=false`